-Put the breaker into the "test" position and "start" the compressor.
+Put the breaker into the test position and start the compressor.
 This means that although the compressor is stopped as far as the protection and trip system is concerned it appears to be running.

-Carry out functional checks of the following
+Carry out functional checks of the following:

-- a) Alarm and trips
+- alarm and trips;

-- b) All interlocks
+- all interlocks; and

-- c) The dump vent and power operated isolation valves.
+- dump vent and power operated isolation valves.